 Of all the language skills, writing is considered by many teachers and students to be the most sophisticated.
 Unlike listening and speaking—which may be facilitated by having another person present—writing is usually practiced alone on subjects you have already discussed, heard, or read about.
 Because writing can be revised numerous times—and therefore progressively improved—in your classroom writing you may be expected to exercise greater accuracy, precision, and clarity than in oral performance.

 General Tips for Exam Day

 Pay close attention to accuracy.
 You will be penalized for incorrect spelling on the fill-in questions.

 When composing an essay, organize your thoughts and make a brief outline first.
 (Organizational notes will not be scored.)
 The final essay should have a clear focus, logical development, appropriate details, and supporting materials that reinforce and enhance the ideas in the essay.

 When recording answers in the speaking section, speak as extensively and appropriately as you can within the allotted time.

 If you are asked to give an account of a picture sequence, remember that there is no single correct interpretation.
 Any recounting of the story is acceptable as long as it is relevant.
 If you don't know specific vocabulary, try circumlocution to explain what you mean.

-All students will be using technology in the classroom in the form of email, shared online documents (google docs, Office 365), cell phones, tablets, etc. in the classroom.
-If you do not have access to any of the mentioned at home, please notify me immediately so that I can make accommodations.
+All students will be utilizing technology in the classroom in the form of email, shared online documents (google docs, Office 365), cell phones, tablets, applications, etc. If you do not have access to a cell phone or laptop, please notify our school site immediately so that they can make accommodations to loan out technology.